Particular/docs.particular.net/samples/ravendb/evolving-sagadata/sample.md

 In this case the `ItemCount` wont exist on the Version 2 saga data so it needs to be read from the raw `RavenJObject`.

 Note that `NumberOfItems` is always overwritten with `ItemCount`.
 The reason for this is that since Version 1 is only aware of `ItemCount` it will not set `NumberOfItems`.
-But Version 2 will always set `ItemCount` (see the writing implementation below) we are safe to use `ItemCount` until all Version 1 endpoints have been decommissioned.
+But Version 2 will always set `ItemCount` (see the writing implementation below) it is safe to use `ItemCount` until all Version 1 endpoints have been decommissioned.

 #### Writing

 The `AfterConversionToDocument` handles writing the saga data back to Raven

-Since in this case we want to have Version 1 and Version 2 side-by-side compatible, the `NumberOfItems` property is always duplicated into `ItemCount` via the raw `RavenJObject`.
+To have side-by-side compatible in both Version 1 and Version 2, the `NumberOfItems` property is always duplicated into `ItemCount` via the raw `RavenJObject`.

 ### Register Converter